cgauvi/postgis_turbo_docker/R/db_setup/README.md

 ## SQL scripts

-Presently the DB is set up by manually running the following sql commands (in the following order) in pgadmin:
+Presently the DB is set can be configured by either

+1. manually running the following sql commands (in the following order) in pgadmin:

    - `here::here('../sql/ts/add_city_name_new_tbl.sql')`,
    - `here::here('../sql/ts/create_ts_address.sql')`,